Phoenix Arts and Culture

 Beyond this, each student worker is required to participate in additional professional development and learning opportunities, including:

-• Site Visits: Special learning opportunities with local arts and culture organizations.
+• Professional Development Workshops: Special learning opportunities for student workers with local arts and culture organizations.

-• POAC Staff Check-Ins: Informal check-ins with the Department of Arts and Culture Community Programs and Engagement Manager.
+• Phoenix Arts and Culture Staff Check-Ins: Informal check-ins with the Phoenix Arts and Culture staff.

-Beyond gatherings, students are also expected to complete entrance and exit surveys for the Phoenix Department of Arts and Culture and participate in formal performance reviews with their supervisor at the middle and end of the school year.
+Beyond gatherings, students are also expected to complete entrance and exit surveys for the Phoenix Arts and Culture Department and participate in formal performance reviews with their supervisor at the middle and end of the school year.

 Who can apply?